 This is confusingly called Something Different on Every TV.
 Samsung calls it AnyNet+, Sony calls Bravia Sync, LG calls SimpLink, and LG calls it SimpLink.
 For more information, please consult your manual and then turn it on in the settings.

-An optical cable is an alternative if it doesn’t work.
+A TV’s optical audio cable is an alternative if it doesn’t work.
 This is a better option, but it might not be able to send all audio formats.

 Look Up Compatible Audio Formats